Federación Argentina de Football: History

-The breakup came after a conflict between the president of Gimnasia y Esgrima de Buenos Aires, Ricardo Aldao, and the Argentine Football Association.
-Several teams retired from the official body to form their own league, therefore the FAF was officially established on June 14, 1912.
+The organisation of football championships suffered its first breakup in 1912 after a conflict originated between Gimnasia y Esgrima de Buenos Aires and AFA.
+GEBA's incorporation had been welcomed by all due to its modern stadium –one of the main football venues in Argentina along with Sociedad Sportiva Argentina's— After the club requested that its members not pay admission and demanded a portion of the revenue as rent for the use of the stadium.
+As the request was denied by AFA, several clubs quit the association to form their own league, therefore "Federación Argentina de Football" was officially established on 14 June 1912.
+Founding members were Gimnasia y Esgrima (BA), Independiente, Porteño, Estudiantes (LP), Argentino de Quilmes, Atlanta, Kimberley, and Sociedad Sportiva Argentina.

-Dissident clubs and founding members of FAF were Independiente, Porteño, Estudiantes (LP), Gimnasia y Esgrima (BA), Argentino de Quilmes, Atlanta, Kimberley (Villa Devoto) and Sociedad Sportiva Argentina.
-Independiente would be the first champion of the FAF in 1912.
+Independiente was the first champion of the FAF Primera División in 1912.

 The next year, Hispano Argentino and Tigre were added to the competition, increasing the number of teams to 10.
 By 1914, the number of teams decreased to eight.
 The body also organised a national cup, the Copa de Competencia La Nación, named after local newspaper La Nación that had donated the trophy.

-After both associations, FAF and AFA were merged on December 23, 1914, there was a unique championship in 1915, with 25 teams taking part and four of them (Kimberley, Defensores de Belgrano, Comercio and Floresta) relegated at the end of the season.
+After both associations, FAF and AFA were merged on 23 December 1914, there was a unique championship in 1915, with 25 teams taking part and four of them (Kimberley, Defensores de Belgrano, Comercio and Floresta) relegated at the end of the season.

 Nevertheless, a new breakup would come in 1919 when another dissident body, the Asociación Amateurs de Football, was established.